Creating a butterfly oasis can be one of the most rewarding additions to any garden both in its beauty and its benefits to the environment.

-Butterflies will visit your garden for 2 reasons: to breed and to feed.
-And since butterflies use different plants for breeding and feeding, you need to plant both.
+Butterflies will visit your garden for 2 reasons…to breed and to feed.
+Because butterflies use different plants for breeding and feeding, it’s best to have both in your garden.

-While breeding plants feed the young, nectar plants feed adult butterflies.
+Nectar plants are what feed adult butterflies.
 Big, bold blooms full of sugar-rich liquid are the butterflies favorite plants to feed on.

 Common Nectar-rich Plants

 - Butterfly Bush